mirisuzanne/mia.wtf/src/colophon.md

 I bought it anyway,
 and set it as my browser default.
 I love when sites use my preference!

+If you like that too,
+check out the options in the style dialog.

 ## Inspiration